 What is the Oxford Half Marathon School Challenge?

-The aim of the challenge is to inspire children to get active and start running.
+The aim of the challenge is to inspire children to get active and start running, a life long benefit for both girls and boys.
 As the school has to register for the challenge, I think the challenge also inspires them to start running clubs.

 Children run through 12.1 miles before the race day.
 Our school does it through their daily mile, but it can also be done outside of school with parent verification.
 Before the race, all children get an official race t-shirt and number.
 On the day, the children run the final mile from the official start line, on the traffic free course complete with music, commentator, marshals and of course supporters.
 And at the end of the race they get a medal and goody bag.